chaibio/chaipcr/vm/README.md

 3. Create the virtual machine:
 >`kitchen create`

-4. Check that the virtual machine is present on VirtualBox is configured as expected.
+4. Check that the virtual machine is present on VirtualBox and		 configured as expected.

 5. Install the _chaipcr_ development environment:
 >`kitchen converge`